BPCI-Robotics/notebook-24-25/notebook.md

 ### Pneumatic stake grabber

 Of course, we needed a mechanism to grab the stakes, so that we could possess them and put donuts on them.
 We decided on a design which grabs the stakes by the rim from the bottom, and lifts them up.
-This had to be a decision made
+This was the usual strategy for teams as it puts less friction between the stake and the field mats.

 #### Redesign

+Actually, after this, we switched to a different design.
+Now the robot pushes down the stakes to move them around.
+What is the purpose of this?

 ### Intake mechanism
 When trying to pick up the robot, the problem always was that the hook would push the donut away before picking it up.
 We decided that the solution to this was a roller which forces the donut towards the robot.